 Summary: Today Stephen Halasnik and his guest Jack Daly discuss how to achieve hyper sales growth for your business.
-As a business owner, there comes a time where you need to take a deep dive and analyze your own company, and the people in it.
+As a business owner, there comes a time when you need to take a deep dive and analyze your own company, and the people in it.
 For many business owners, you can get so lost working in your business that you forget to work on your business.
 If sales and marketing are not your strong suits as an owner, it is crucial to make sure you have people working in your business who are.
-Building a team of people who know how to grow quickly & profitably are some of the most important aspects need to skyrocket your sales.
+Building a team of people who know how to grow quickly & profitably is some of the most important aspects needed to skyrocket your sales.

 Analyze Your Sales Team and Sales Management

 Firstly, when it comes to scaling your business and getting leads, you have to take a step back and analyze your business fundamentals and leadership.
-Some of the best sales organizations have two main positions, a sales manager and marketing manager.
+Some of the best sales organizations have two main positions, a sales manager and a marketing manager.
 Depending on the skill set of each employee, you want to always ensure that your company has individuals giving their primary attention to sales and others to marketing.

 When you try to combine both sales and marketing managers into one, they will most likely always give their attention to one area more than the other.